newbie7744/Voice-Based-Tools/Virtual Customer Support System/README.md

-# Voice-Based-Tools
-# 🧠 Customer Tools Suite

-This repository includes 3 voice-enabled web applications built using HTML, CSS, and JavaScript.

-## Projects Included

-### 1. 🤖 Virtual Customer Support System
+# 🤖 Virtual Customer Support System
-An AI-powered voice chatbot that can:
-- Recognize voice input
-- Speak responses back
-- Save chat history locally
-- Help answer FAQs like hours, refunds, and orders

-📁 Folder: `virtual-customer-support`
+A voice-powered chatbot designed to assist users with various queries.
+The system can recognize speech, provide spoken responses, and save the conversation history for later review.

 ---

-## 📦 Technologies Used
+## Features
-- HTML, CSS, JavaScript (Vanilla)
-- Web Speech API (`SpeechRecognition`, `speechSynthesis`)
-- `localStorage` for saving data offline
+- Voice-to-text functionality to understand user queries.
+- Text-to-speech functionality to respond back to users.
+- Local chat history saved for ongoing interactions.

 ---

-## 🚀 How to Run
-1. Download or clone the repo
-2. Open any `index.html` file in a web browser (preferably Chrome)
-3. Allow microphone permissions when prompted